ElaJK01/ElaJK01/README.md

 # Hi there 👋, my name is Ela

-**I’m aspiring junior webdeveloper and Python enthusiast**.

-:rocket: I like programming cause it gives me the feeling of creating something new.

 #### Technologies:
 Java Script / React / GraphQL /Python / Django / PostgreSQL /jQuery

-#### More about me:

-🌱 I’m currently learning and improving:
- * React
- * Java Script,
- * GraphQL
- * CSS.

 #### How to find me: